iAmG-r00t/alx-low_level_programming/0x14-bit_manipulation/README.md

 	- Returns: the value of the bit at index `index` or `-1` if an eror occured.
 	- To enable debug mode that will print statements of what is happening add this `-D DEBUG` at the end of the compile line.
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 main/2-main.c 2-get_bit.c -o c`
+3. [11](./3-set_bit.c) : A function that sets the value of a bit to `1` at a given index.
+	- Prototype: `int set_bit(unsigned long int *n, unsigned int index);`
+	- where `index` is the index, starting from `0` of the bit you want to set.
+	- Returns: `1` if it worked, or `-1` if an error occurred.
+	- To enable debug mode that will print statements of what is happening add this `-D DEBUG` at the end of the compile line.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 main/3-main.c 3-set_bit.c -o d`